 The Art Gallery of South Australia (AGSA) has announced that, following advice from Federal Government, it will temporarily close its doors to the public at 5pm on Wednesday 25 March.

-Australian Dance Theatre has closed its home, The Odeon, for a minimum of four weeks from Monday 16 March.
+Australian Dance Theatre has closed its home, The Odeon, for the foreseeable future.
 All public dance classes will be suspended, the Youth Ensemble is on hiatus until the start of Term 2 and all external hirers will be rescheduled to a time later in the year.
 ADT and Art Gallery of South Australia have also agreed to cancel the scheduled performances of Garry Stewart’s newest work, Colony, which was programmed as part of the Adelaide Biennial of Australian Art.
 In addition, the European tour of The Beginning of Nature, was scheduled to have premiere seasons in Italy, Switzerland and Germany, will be rescheduling into an expanded tour in 2021.
 The company has also cancelled its upcoming collaboration with Co:3 Australia, Garry Stewart’s Objekt, which was due to be performed in Perth and Adelaide in June and July.

 Carclew House is in lockdown from Tuesday 17 March to at least 30 April 2020.
 Access to the building is restricted and all staff are encouraged to work from home.